-This quick, kid-friendly menu will provide nutritious fuel for the important job of trick-or-treating.
+This quick, kid-friendly menu will provide nutritious fuel for all the ghosts and goblins.

 Download the cookbook:

 A quick and tasty snack mix that can be tossed together and enjoyed instantly while you are on the go, no cooking required.

 - 2 cups crispy rice or wheat cereal squares